theappbusiness/TABTestKit/README.md

 `TABTestKit` allows you to simulate biometrics on the simulator.
 This means you can enroll or unenroll biometrics and simulate a successful or unsuccessful biometric authentication.
 This can be really helpful when trying to automate biometric features of your app.

+**Note**: You will also need to handle the Face ID authentication dialog, which shows up when your app uses Face ID for the first time.
+In order to do so, you need to define the `NSFaceIDUsageDescription` key in the Info.plist file and handle the dialog in your UI test code.

 #### Simulating enrollment and unenrollment:

 ```swift